Gonzalo Garcia Pelayo is another who has taken advantage of wheel bias to create his fortune, but for Pelayo it became something of a family business.

 With their plans scuppered at home, it was time for the Pelayo family to hit the road.
 They set off on something of a European tour of casinos, starting off in Amsterdam where they racked up $400,000 over 4 months before eventually being discovered.

-They hit a personal best in Vienna when they won $110,000 in a single night, but things were getting tricker for the group as the casino industry began warning each other about the group.
+They hit a personal best in Vienna when they won $110,000 in a single night, but things were getting trickier for the family as the casino industry began warning each other about the group.

 This meant that they were sometimes asked to leave a casino only a few hours after first entering a new venue, making it almost impossible to track results and discover any bias let alone take advantage of it.